PaddlePaddle/docs/local_dev_guide_en.md

 # Guide of local development

-You will learn how to develop programs in local under the guidelines of this document.
+You will learn how to develop programs in local under the guide of this document.

-## Requirements of coding
+## Requirements of code
-- Please refer to the coding note format of[Doxygen](http://www.stack.nl/~dimitri/doxygen/)
+- Please refer to the coding note format of [Doxygen](http://www.stack.nl/~dimitri/doxygen/)
 - Make sure that option of builder `WITH_STYLE_CHECK` is on and the build could pass through the code style check.
 - Unit test is a need for all codes.
 - Pass through all unit tests.
 - Please follow [regulations of submitting codes](#regulations of submitting codes).

-The following guidiance tells how to submit code.
+The following steps tell you how to submit code.
 ## [Fork](https://help.github.com/articles/fork-a-repo/)

-Transfer to the homepage of Github[PaddlePaddle](https://github.com/PaddlePaddle/Paddle),and then click button`Fork`  to generate the git under your own file directory,such as<https://github.com/USERNAME/Paddle>。
+Transfer to the homepage of Github [PaddlePaddle](https://github.com/PaddlePaddle/Paddle),and then click button`Fork`  to generate the git under your own file directory,such as <https://github.com/USERNAME/Paddle>。

 ## Clone